outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

         	- avoid high purine/saturated fat intake, use low-fat dairy products, decaf coffee, vitamin C, fiber, peanuts, fruit to prevent gout, treat insulin problems like insulin resistance, treat lead exposure, treat kidney damage and other causes of gout
         - stress
         	- avoid stress which can damage hypothalamus/pituitary/adrenal glands and other organs and which can cause hormonal imbalances which can cause other conditions
-        	- use adaptogenic herbs like ashwagandha
+        	- use adaptogenic herbs like ashwagandha/rhodiola/holy basil
         - cancer
         	- substances to avoid with cancer
         		- avoid methylglyoxal (a chemical linked to diabetes, obesity, and poor diet which can increase cancer risk) with phenols/flavonoids (phenols in peanut/apple, anthocyanins in elderberry, EGCG in green tea, genistein in soy)
-	        	- avoid sitosterol, thyroid gland, b-vitamin supplements (vitamin c, iron, zinc supplements can also help cancer growth), sugar, amino acids like methionine and glutamate products like MSG, pollution
+	        	- avoid sitosterol supplements which suppress a tumor suppressor, thyroid gland, b-vitamin supplements (vitamin c, iron, zinc supplements can also help cancer growth), sugar, amino acids like methionine and glutamate products like MSG, pollution
 	        	- avoid carcinogens in food, including:
 	        		- excessive hydrazine in mushrooms
 	        		- agglutinin (from peanuts/wheat) which can make some cancers grow